Is a Swan a Mammal?

 Mammals are a group of animals that are characterized by the presence of hair and mammary glands, which provide milk for the young.
 Mammals also have four limbs, a body shape distinct from other animal groups.

 Mammals can produce live offspring (though some so-called mammals, like the platypus and echidna, lay eggs).
-True to their name, mammals give birth to live young!
 That’s because all mammals are capable of producing milk for their babies.
 This is one characteristic that sets them apart from other types of animals.

 Are Swans Birds?